rokoss21/rokoss21/README.md

 ### 💬 Let's Connect

 -   **Email:** `ecsiar@gmail.com`
--   **GitHub Discussions:** Feel free to start a conversation on the [FACET MCP Server](https://github.com/rokoss21/FACET_mcp/discussions) or [FACET Language](https://github.com/rokoss21/FACET/discussions) repositories.
+-   **GitHub Discussions:** Feel free to start a conversation on any of the project repositories.
 -   **Contributing:** I welcome contributions to my open-source projects.
-Check out the `CONTRIBUTING.md` files in the repositories to get started.
+Check out the `CONTRIBUTING.md` files to get started.